Haaland breaks Bundesliga record in Dortmund rout | Goal.com

 Haaland breaks Bundesliga record in Dortmund rout

-Erling Haaland's sensational start to life at Borussia Dortmund continued on Saturday as he scored twice in his side's 5-0 rout of Union Berlin.
+Erling Haaland's sensational start to life at Borussia Dortmund continued on Saturday as he scored twice in his side's 5-0 rout of Union Berlin on Saturday.

 The brace means he is the first player in Bundesliga history to score seven goals in his first three appearances in the competition.